Ego death: Jungian psychology

 According to Ventegodt and Merrick, the Jungian term "psychic death" is a synonym for "ego death":

-Ventegodt and Merrick refer to Jung's publications The Archetypes and the Collective Unconscious, first published 1933, and Psychology and Alchemy, first published in 1944.
+Ventegodt and Merrick refer to Jung's publications The Archetypes and the Collective Unconscious, first published in 1933, and Psychology and Alchemy, first published in 1944.

 In Jungian psychology, a unification of archetypal opposites has to be reached, during a process of conscious suffering, in which consciousness "dies" and resurrects.
 Jung called this process "the transcendent function", which leads to a "more inclusive and synthetic consciousness".

 Jung used analogies with alchemy to describe the individuation process, and the transference-processes which occur during therapy.

-According to Leeming et al., from a religious point of view psychic death is related to St. John of the Cross' Ascent of Mt.
+According to Leeming et al., from a religious point of view, psychic death is related to St. John of the Cross' Ascent of Mt.
 Carmel and Dark Night of the Soul.

 Mythology – The Hero with a Thousand Faces

 In 1949, Joseph Campbell published The Hero with a Thousand Faces, a study on the archetype of the Hero's Journey.
 It describes a common theme found in many cultures worldwide, and is also described in many contemporary theories on personal transformation.
 In traditional cultures it describes the "wilderness passage", the transition from adolescence into adulthood.
 It typically includes a phase of separation, transition, and incorporation.
-The second phase is a phase of self-surrender and ego-death, whereafter the hero returns to enrich the world with his discoveries.
+The second phase is a phase of self-surrender and ego death, whereafter the hero returns to enrich the world with his discoveries.
 Campbell describes the basic theme as follows:

 This journey is based on the archetype of death and rebirth, in which the "false self" is surrendered and the "true self" emerges.
 A well known example is Dante's Divine Comedy, in which the hero descends into the underworld.